barklem/sumo-doc/README.md

 Be aware that you will not be able to review the built site before it is pushed to GitHub.
 Therefore, you may want to verify any changes you make to the docs beforehand by using the build or serve commands and reviewing the built files locally.

 ### Warning!
-You should never edit files in your pages repository by hand if you're using the gh-deploy command because you will lose your work the next time you run the command.
+You should **never** edit files in your gh-pages repository, nor the sites folder, by hand if you're using the gh-deploy command because you will lose your work the next time you run the command.
+Edit the .md files and let ```mkdocs gh-deploy``` do the magic.